GameVasion/shaggy-fnfr/README.md

+# IGNORE THE FACT THIS IS FORKED.
+I AM THE ORIGINAL PERSON WHO ADDED 6k TO FNFR.
+THAT IS MY ALT
 # You are 100% allowed to use the 6k-9k code for other ports (Just make sure to credit :) )

 # ![Logo](images/logo.png)